 The fair value of the Council's surplus assets is measured on a cyclical basis (at least once every five years).
 All valuations are carried out by the District Valuer (DV) in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
 Finance officers work closely with the DV regarding all valuation matters.

 Note 9 - Investment Property

-Details of the items of income and expense which have been accounted for in the Surplus/Deficit on trading undertakings not included in Cost of Services line in the Comprehensive Income and Expenditure Statement can be found in the Commercial Property Trading Account Statement on pages 79-80.
+The following items of income and expense have been accounted for in the Surplus/Deficit on trading undertakings not included in Cost of Services line in the Comprehensive Income and Expenditure Statement: